chaseruskin/legoHDL/ROADMAP.md

 - [ ] add verilog/systemverilog file support (parse verilog for module dependencies/instances)

-- [ ] test creating a new block from an existing git repository (clone, then run stuff to configure Block.lock)
+- [x] test creating a new block from an existing git repository (clone, then run stuff to configure Block.lock)

+- [ ] allow ability to open a script by specifying script 'alias' name `legohdl open master -script`
 - [ ] add additional safety measures to all Block.lock files and settings.yml to ensure all pieces are available
 - [ ] add -instl, -dnld, -mrkt as flags for list command (not mutually exclusive flags)
 - [ ] add ability to search by market